hardikadwebsoft/GDPR/README.md

    - Ensure you are familiar with NgRx, the Angular-specific implementation of Redux, for state management in your application.

 4. **Development Environment**
-   - An IDE or code editor such as Visual Studio Code or WebStorm for editing and managing your Angular application.
+   - Use Visual Studio 2022 for developing your Angular and ASP.NET Core application.

 ### Back-End: ASP.NET Web API